rosado-io/docs/getting-started/website.md

     // configure redirectURI which users will be redirected to
     // after they have authenticated with Authgear
     // you can use any path in your website
-    // make sure it is in the "Redirect URIs" list of the OAuth client
+    // make sure it is in the "Redirect URIs" list of the Application
     redirectURI: "https://yourdomain.com/auth-redirect",
     // prompt is optional
     // by default Authgear will not ask user to login again if user has logged in
-    // Authgear and the session is still valid
+    // if you want the user always reach the login page
-    // if you want user always reach the login and login again when you call
+    // and login again when you call startAuthorization
-    // startAuthorization, set promote to login like this
+    // set promote to login like this
     prompt: "login",
   })
   .then(